ayushsaksena30/Task-Manager/README.md

 ## Overview

 *TaskManagerr* is a lightweight and intuitive Google Chrome extension designed to help you manage your daily tasks and appointments efficiently.
-Whether you need to keep track of your to-do list or schedule important appointments, TaskMaster provides a simple and user-friendly interface to stay organized.
+Whether you need to keep track of your to-do list or schedule important appointments, TaskManager provides a simple and user-friendly interface to stay organized.

 ## Features